Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/getting-started/introduction.md

 ## About Orange Brand

 All Boosted components are compliant with Orange Brand Guidelines.
 Some bootstrap features may not support the brand guidelines, partially or entirely.
-They are tagged in this documentation with the following <span class="icon-anti-spam" style="color: #dc3c14; font-size: 2rem"></span>, use them at your own risks.
+They are tagged in this documentation with the following <span class="sr-only">warning, not brand compliant</span><span class="icon-anti-spam" style="color: #dc3c14; font-size: 2rem" aria-hidden="true"></span>, use them at your own risks.

 ## Quick start